Abbas spokesman named deputy Palestinian PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAMALLAH, Palestinian Territories: Palestinian president Mahmoud Abbas’s spokesman has been named deputy prime minister, the government announced on Thursday, a move criticised by his rivals from Islamist movement Hamas.
+RAMALLAH: Palestinian president Mahmud Abbas’s spokesman has been named deputy prime minister, the government announced on Thursday, a move criticised by his rivals from Islamist movement Hamas.

 Prime Minister Rami Hamdallah told journalists the appointment was part of the Palestinian Authority’s efforts to develop the information sector.
 Abu Rudeina will retain his position as spokesman for the Palestinian presidency.

-RAMALLAH, Palestinian Territories: Palestinian president Mahmoud Abbas’s spokesman has been named deputy prime minister, the government announced on Thursday, a move criticised by his rivals from Islamist movement Hamas.
+RAMALLAH: Palestinian president Mahmud Abbas’s spokesman has been named deputy prime minister, the government announced on Thursday, a move criticised by his rivals from Islamist movement Hamas.

 Prime Minister Rami Hamdallah told journalists the appointment was part of the Palestinian Authority’s efforts to develop the information sector.
 Abu Rudeina will retain his position as spokesman for the Palestinian presidency.